progettazionemauro/django-api/cheatsheet.md

 First off, you might be wondering why there’s a  `sub`  in the Python  `subprocess`  module name.
 And what exactly is a process, anyway?
 Whenever you use a computer, you’ll always be interacting with programs.
 A  **process**  is the operating system’s abstraction of a running program.
 So, using a computer always involve processes.
 Start menus, app bars, command-line interpreters, text editors, browsers, and more—every application comprises one or more processes.

-A typical operating system will report hundreds or even thousands of running processes, which you’ll get to explore  [shortly](https://realpython.com/python-subprocess/#active-processes-on-your-system).
+A typical operating system will report hundreds or even thousands of running processes.
 However, central  _processing_  units (CPUs) typically only have a handful of cores, which means that they can only run a handful of instructions simultaneously.
 So, you may wonder how thousands of processes can appear to run at the same time.

 In short, the operating system is a marvelous multitasker—as it has to be.
-The CPU is the brain of a computer, but it operates at the  [nanosecond](https://en.wikipedia.org/wiki/Nanosecond)  timescale.
+The CPU is the brain of a computer, but it operates at the  timescale.
 Most other components of a computer are far slower than the CPU.
 For instance, a magnetic hard disk read takes thousands of times longer than a typical CPU operation.

 If a process needs to write something to the hard drive, or wait for a response from a remote server, then the CPU would sit idle  _most of the time_.
 Multitasking keeps the CPU busy.